RicoSuter/VisualJsonEditor/README.md

 # Visual JSON Editor
-### for Windows

 [![Build status](https://ci.appveyor.com/api/projects/status/x25686ex1dp8smax?svg=true)](https://ci.appveyor.com/project/rsuter/visualjsoneditor)

-Visual JSON Editor is a JSON schema based file editor: When opening a JSON file, the application auto-generates an editor GUI based on the provided JSON schema.
+Visual JSON Editor is a JSON schema based file editor for Windows: When opening a JSON file, the application auto-generates an editor GUI based on the provided JSON schema.
 The goal is to make JSON editing more effective and easier for users.

 **[Article describing a usage scenario](http://blog.rsuter.com/?p=795)**